 It was a perfect day to enjoy apple picking surrounded by beautiful fall foliage.

-If you live in the Los Angeles area or planning to visit here for fall, here are 15 fun and affordable things to do including apple picking that won’t put a hole in your wallet.
+If you live in the Los Angeles area or planning to visit here for fall, here are 15 affordable and fun things to do including apple picking that won’t put a hole in your wallet.

 - Go Apple Picking in the desert like we did.
 It’s free and you only have to pay for the apples you picked.
 Oh, they have more than one apple farm and they are next to one another.